2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 7. Content Engagement Metrics: Track how AI-generated or personalized content performs compared to traditional content.
 Monitor metrics like dwell time, bounce rate, and social shares to gauge audience engagement.

-8. Customer Service Automation Efficiency: Evaluate if AI chatbots or virtual assistants handle customer inquiries effectively, reducing agent workload and improving resolution times.
+8. Customer Service Automation Efficiency: Evaluate whether AI chatbots or virtual assistants effectively handle customer inquiries, reducing agent workload and improving resolution times.
 Track call deflection rate, average handling time, and customer satisfaction scores.

 9. Marketing Return on Investment (ROI): Ultimately, you want to ensure AI is driving profitable results.
 Monitor overall marketing ROI and cost per acquisition (CPA) changes as AI optimizes campaigns and identifies ROI-generating opportunities.